Berline-Vergne valuation and generalized permutohedra: Introduction

-The authors thank Federico Ardila many helpful discussions.
+The authors thank Federico Ardila and Alexander Barvinok for helpful discussions.
 We also thank Nicole Berline and Michele Vergne for useful comments and for providing a code used in some of the computations.